 You Need a Job: 5 Steps to Get One!

 Getting a grip on your emotions and pushing out the stress will allow you to perform your job search better and along the way, you’ve learned some new skills to bring with you to your new job!
 (You are probably going to need them!)
 You will also need to learn the “new” job search skills.
-The eBook being launched on Monday, June 11th by Miriam Salpeter of Keppie Careers and myself, provides bite-sized, actionable steps for you to take at every phase of your job search.
-I hope you come back on Monday to get your copy.
-Update: here is the link to order your copy!
-We’ll be offering special bonuses for those who order during the first few days!
+This ebook by Miriam Salpeter of Keppie Careers and myself, provides bite-sized, actionable steps for you to take at every phase of your job search.
+I hope you get your copy. here is the link to order your copy!

 When you begin implementing these new skills, remember my five tips from above.
 Miriam and I want you to succeed, but if you just read our ebook and then don’t follow-through on putting the information into action, you’re sure to get the same results you had before!